stubailo/meteor-rest/packages/json-routes/README.md

 #### Unreleased

 - Allow case-insensitive method names to be passed as the first param to `JsonRoutes.add()` (e.g., `JsonRoutes.add('get',...)` and `JsonRoutes.add('GET',...)` are both acceptable)
-- Add ability for `data` argument of `sendResult` to be an `Error`
+- Add `JsonRoutes.sendError` with automatic parsing of error objects.
 - Catch handler errors and automatically send a response.
-Look for `statusCode` and `jsonResponse` properties on thrown errors.
+Look for `statusCode` and `data` properties on thrown errors.

 #### 1.0.3